zopefoundation/zope.testbrowser/README.txt

     >>> ctrl.disabled
     False

-  - and there is a flag to tell us whether the control can have multiple
+  - and a flag to tell us whether the control can have multiple values:
-    values:

     >>> ctrl.multiple
     False

 Additionally, controllers for select, radio, and checkbox provide IListControl.
-These fields have three other attributes (at least in theory--see below):
+These fields have three other attributes:

-    >>> ctrl = browser.getControl('multi-select-value')
+    >>> ctrl = browser.get('Multiple Select Control')
     >>> ctrl
     <ListControl name='multi-select-value' type='select'>
     >>> ctrl.disabled